How Does Alcohol Affect The Brain And Central Nervous System?

 - Digestive disorders

-High blood pressure
+- High blood pressure

-Heart disease
+- Heart disease

-Learning and memory decline
+- Learning and memory decline

-Brain damage conditions
+- Brain damage conditions

-Alcohol and the Brain: Can it Cause Brain Damage?
+Does Alcohol Cause Brain Damage?

 Heavy alcohol consumption correlates with brain damage.
 Alcoholic brains are usually atrophied, with loss of neurons and white matter in the cerebral cortex.